ttntm/ttntm/docs/tags.md

   Guides, how-tos and tutorials Preact was used for
 - #recap
   A series of annual recaps, started in 2022
+- #series
+  Marks posts that are part of a series indicated by another tag
 - #serverless
   Guides, how-tos and tutorials making use of serverless patterns and technologies
 - #tailwind